groupserver/gs.group.home/README.txt

 * Create a list of the functional tests.
 * Update the help so it matches the test.
 * Automate the test.
-* Find a unicorn that can shit diamonds.

 ..
 Resources